Sit Investment Associates Inc. Reduces Holdings in The TJX Companies, Inc. (NYSE:TJX)

 Sit Investment Associates Inc. decreased its holdings in shares of The TJX Companies, Inc. (NYSE:TJX) by 17.1% during the second quarter, according to its most recent disclosure with the SEC.
 The fund owned 178,655 shares of the apparel and home fashions retailer’s stock after selling 36,725 shares during the period.
 Sit Investment Associates Inc.’s holdings in The TJX Companies were worth $12,045,000 at the end of the most recent quarter.

 Several other hedge funds have also modified their holdings of TJX.
 Albion Financial Group UT purchased a new stake in shares of The TJX Companies during the second quarter worth about $44,000.
-Concord Wealth Partners grew its stake in shares of The TJX Companies by 57.6% during the first quarter.
-Concord Wealth Partners now owns 758 shares of the apparel and home fashions retailer’s stock worth $50,000 after acquiring an additional 277 shares during the last quarter.
+Concord Wealth Partners boosted its position in The TJX Companies by 57.6% in the first quarter.
+Concord Wealth Partners now owns 758 shares of the apparel and home fashions retailer’s stock valued at $50,000 after buying an additional 277 shares during the last quarter.
 Pflug Koory LLC purchased a new stake in The TJX Companies in the second quarter valued at approximately $52,000.
 WD Rutherford LLC boosted its position in The TJX Companies by 28.0% in the second quarter.
 WD Rutherford LLC now owns 800 shares of the apparel and home fashions retailer’s stock valued at $54,000 after buying an additional 175 shares during the last quarter.
 Finally, Eagle Bay Advisors LLC purchased a new stake in The TJX Companies in the second quarter valued at approximately $55,000.
 Institutional investors and hedge funds own 87.70% of the company’s stock.

 In related news, Chairman Carol Meyrowitz sold 72,546 shares of the firm’s stock in a transaction dated Friday, August 20th.
 The stock was sold at an average price of $74.07, for a total transaction of $5,373,482.22.
 Following the completion of the transaction, the chairman now directly owns 261,875 shares in the company, valued at approximately $19,397,081.25.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, CFO Scott Goldenberg sold 39,643 shares of the firm’s stock in a transaction dated Thursday, August 19th.
 The shares were sold at an average price of $72.98, for a total value of $2,893,146.14.
 Following the transaction, the chief financial officer now owns 145,897 shares of the company’s stock, valued at $10,647,563.06.
 The disclosure for this sale can be found here.
 0.19% of the stock is owned by company insiders.